 The same pull assembly configuration for the snug bolt tests was also used for the pretensioned tests.
 As the pull assembly was left in the testing machine for multiple specimens, the surface of the pull assembly was only new for the first test at each gage distance.
-To determine if this had any effect on the test results, 2 new pull assemblies were made to each allow 2 single bolt specimens to be tested, for a total of 4 single bolt specimens tested with pretensioned bolts.
+To determine if this had any effect on the test results, two new pull assemblies were made to each allow two single bolt specimens to be tested, for four single bolt specimens tested with pretensioned bolts.
 Each friction surface was therefore new for each test.
 The fact that the surface was slightly worn for the repeated 2-bolt tests was determined to have little effect on the remaining pretensioned tests.
-The dimensions of the modified splice plates used for the single bolt pretensioned pull assembly are shown in Figure 3.31.
+The dimensions of the modified splice plates used for the single bolt pretensioned pull assembly are shown in Figure 3.37.
 These modified splice plates were also welded to a center pull plate and inserted into the upper grips of the test machine.
-The completed modified pull assembly is shown in Figure 3.32.
+The completed modified pull assembly is shown in Figure 3.38.

-Figure 3.31: Modified Single Bolt Pull Assembly Splice Plate Dimensions, $\frac{1}{2}$ in.
+Figure 3.37: Modified Single Bolt Pull Assembly Splice Plate Dimensions, 1⁄2 in.
 Thick Steel

-Figure 3.32: Typical Modified Pull Assembly with Test Specimen
+Figure 3.38 Typical Modified Pull Assembly with Test Specimen